usc-isi-i2/d-repr/README.md

 From PyPi: `pip install drepr`

+If you need to process netCDF or fiona, install `pip install drepr[fiona,netcdf]`.
+Installing these libraries requires you to have netcdf and gdal preinstalled and configured in your system.

 If you want to install from source or have trouble during installation, please look in the Wiki [Installation](https://github.com/usc-isi-i2/d-repr/wiki/Installation)

 ## How D-REPR works